Accounting for a Sale under US GAAP (Seller-Side Guide for Startup Finance Leaders)

 Depending on how these questions are answered in the ASC flowchart, you’ll find the related guidance for the transaction.

-As with most other US GAAP topics, you guessed it, there’s more factors to consider that can add complexity to the accounting:
+As with most other US GAAP topics, you guessed it, there are more factors to consider that can add complexity to the accounting:

 Discontinued Operations

-In addition to the accounting for the sale, you also need to evaluate if the parts of the business being sold meet the definition of “discontinued operations” under US GAAP.
-If so, then this requires specific presentation of the sold parts of the business, including its operations prior to the sale, and significant disclosure requirements.
-For more details on this evaluation framework, check out our article here.
+In addition to accounting for the sale, you also need to evaluate if the parts of the business being sold meet the definition of “discontinued operations” under US GAAP.
+If so, then this requires a specific presentation of the sold parts of the business, including its operations prior to the sale, and significant disclosure requirements.

 Held-For-Sale Classification